 From there, you would begin to play a round of golf as normal using the Play Golf tab.
 Once you’ve searched for and selected the course you’re playing, you must enable SwingU Versus or else you will not have the proper score-keeping and stat-tracking available to you.

-In the Round Settings, you’ll see options for Game Type, Handicap, SwingU Versus and Tournament.
+In the Round Settings, you’ll see options for SwingU Versus, Use Handicaps, Tournament and Green Speed.
 Make sure your SwingU Versus toggle is flipped on.

-Once you’re ready to go with Who’s Playing?, Round Settings and Let’s Make It Interesting settings filled in, press Start Round and get underway.
+Once you’re ready to go with Who’s Playing? and Round Settings, press Start Round and get underway.

 SwingU Versus will require you to pay attention to each shot you hit throughout each hole as you will need to enter where your tee shot ended up — Hit FW, Good Lie, Bad Lie, No Shot, Penalty or OB/Lost — how far away your approach shot was played from — 25-yard increments from 50-250 yards — the cut of grass your approach was played from — Tee, Fairway, Rough or Sand — whether or not you had a Duff/Penalty between your second shot and when it was holed, whether or not you required a Chip/Pitch or Sand shot from less than 50 yards from the hole, you number of Putts as well as the length of your 1st putt.